richardskumat/dilbert/docker/readme.md

 Due to date-generator not taking time zone differences into account, this might not always download the day's image.

-Here's a sample command to download all comics:
+Here's a sample command to download today's comic:

 ```
 docker run -d --name dilbert --rm -v $HOME/Pictures/dilbert:/home/user/Pictures/dilbert qwe1/dilbert:latest -t
 ```

+The -t flag instructs the dilbert.sh inside the container to download today's comic.